5 Ways to Enjoy Crawfish

 3. Crawfish Education on the Bayou Bounty Trail

 Head south to New Iberia and visit the country’s oldest operating rice mill — Conrad Rice Mill and KONRIKO.
 Take a tour of the century-plus old mill and learn about the Acadians and the area’s aquaculture that illustrates the symbiotic relationship between rice and crawfish.
 After the tour, stop by the KONRIKO Company Store and pick up some KONRIKO Crawfish, Shrimp & Crab Boil to take home and try your hand at a Cajun seafood boil.
 After the tour, you’re sure to be craving mudbugs, so stop by R & M's Boiling Point and enjoy few pounds.
 If you're in the mood for Cajun music and dancing, you'll want to visit Landry's Seafood & Steakhouse of New Iberia (not the restaurant chain) and enjoy crawfish from the buffet.
 While you're in town, don't miss a tour of Avery Island, home of TABASCO.
 To plan your visit to Iberia Parish click here.

-4. Celebrate Crawfish on the Bayou Bounty Trail
+4. Catch, Cook and Sleep on the Bayou Bounty Trail

 5. Enjoy Festival Fun on the Red River Riches Trail